Aditya-coder1235/DSA-Practice-JS/README.md

-📚 Data Structures & Algorithms (DSA) Practice
+-: Data Structures & Algorithms (DSA) Practice

 Welcome to my DSA Practice repository!
 This repo contains my implementations of fundamental Data Structures, Algorithms, and related coding exercises using JavaScript.
 I created this space to track my progress, improve problem-solving skills, and build strong DSA foundations.

-🚀 Purpose of This Repository
+-: Purpose of This Repository
 To practice DSA consistently

-To understand core mechanics by building everything from scratch

-To improve problem-solving & logical thinking
+To understand core mechanics by building everything from scratch To improve problem-solving & logical thinking
 To prepare for coding interviews
 To keep all practice code organized in one place

-🛠️ Technologies Used
+-: Technologies Used

-JavaScript (ES6+)
+JavaScript

-Node.js (optional for running scripts)
+Node.js
 VS Code

-📂 Repository Structure
+-: Repository Structure
-📁 dsa-practice
+-: dsa-practice
 │
 │     ├── linked-list.js
 │     ├── stack.js